-Since our inception, our operating expenses have consisted primarily of research and development activities and general and administrative costs.
+Since our inception in October 2004, our operating expenses have consisted primarily of research and development activities and general and administrative costs.

 Research and Development

 We engage in substantial research and development efforts to develop innovative pharmaceutical product candidates.
 Research and development expense consists primarily of: